Student Health and Wellness Guide

 The Department of Health and Human Services provides the following examples:

-Use your current activity level as a baseline and consider where and when you might increase your effort in terms of frequency and intensity.
-It’s important to monitor how you are feeling, particularly your heart rate and breathing, while you exercise to judge your level of fitness and activity.
-During moderate activities, you can talk and have a conversation.
-During vigorous activities, you can speak fewer words before having to stop and take a breath.
+Use your current activity level as a baseline, taking into consideration where and when you might increase your effort in terms of frequency and intensity.
+Make sure to monitor how you feel while you exercise — particularly your heart rate and breathing — to judge your level of fitness and activity.
+During moderate activities, you can talk and enjoy a conversation.
+During vigorous activities, you can speak fewer words before needing to stop and take a breath.

 Use Available Resources

-Take advantage of your college’s facilities.
+Take advantage of your college's facilities.
 Fitness centers and gyms located on campuses usually offer low- or no-cost access to students.
 Look for open hours to use equipment such as weights and treadmills, as well as for scheduled fitness classes and one-on-one training sessions with an instructor.
-Other recreation options may also be available for students interested in activities like hiking, rock climbing, and kayaking.
+Other recreation options may also help students interested in activities, such as hiking, rock climbing, and kayaking.

-Intramural sports programs offer students the opportunity to form teams and compete at a range of skill levels, from beginner to expert.
-The programs offered vary by school, but are likely to include sports like basketball, flag football, kick-ball and badminton.
+Intramural sports programs offer students the opportunity to form teams and compete at several levels of skill.
+The programs offered vary by school, but they typically include sports like basketball, flag football, kick-ball and badminton.

-An additional benefit of using your school’s recreation center or joining an intramural team is meeting other students.
-This can be a great setting for both making friends and getting fit.
+An additional benefit of using your school's recreation center or joining an intramural team includes meeting other students.
+This can serve as a great setting for both making friends and getting fit.

 Make Smart Choices

-Have you heard the saying, “sitting is the new smoking“?
-Office employees are encouraged to be more conscious of the amount of time they spend sitting at their desks.
+Have you heard the saying, "sitting is the new smoking"?
+Office employees need to grow more conscious of the amount of time they spend sitting at their desks.
 According to several studies reported by Discovery.com, sitting is a sedentary activity, which, in excess, can lead to a number of problems ranging from cardiovascular disease to increased blood sugar levels.
-Students are prone to similar challenges from extended hours sitting.
+Students face similar challenges from extended hours of studying.

-Are you getting enough sleep?
-If you are like most Americans, probably not.
-A survey conducted by The Better Sleep Council found that 82% of respondents would “find one extra hour of sleep at night somewhat or extremely valuable.”
-Our schedules are full these days and we often sleep less and work more.
+Most American do not get enough sleep.
+A survey conducted by The Better Sleep Council found that 82% of respondents would "find one extra hour of sleep at night somewhat or extremely valuable."
+We fill our schedules these days and often sleep less.

 - Accidents at work and behind the wheel